 The Tactical Games University (TGU) is a training initiative designed to blend the two most basic elements of a tactical athlete- marksmanship and fitness.
 The Tactical Games University is comprised of courses that include a one-day event preparation course, a two-day athlete development course, and a five-day instructor certification course.
 TGU also provides custom training options to agencies and units who would like to increase their capabilities while increasing the usable life span of their officers/operators.

 Antone Haley is a police officer in San Francisco, California.
-Antone has competed and won at The Tactical Games each time he has competed.
+Antone has competed and won at The Tactical Games each of the 3 times he has competed.

 Tes Salb has worked in the firearms industry for over 20 years.
 Tes is a former Olympic Development Program member, was a two-time First Team All-American in Air Pistol and placed 10th in the 2000 U.S. Olympic Trials, shoots in the women’s division and a multiple time podium finisher at The Tactical Games.